 Additionally, some churches are really struggling with their doors closed and need the financial means to get through the next few months.
 (Suggested by FIRE with Family and DJ)

 6) Hire a Landscaper or Contractor

 Maybe you have a landscaping project that you’ve been wanting to tackle for years but never got around to it.
-This may be the perfect opportunity to provide a struggling business with much needed work.
-While hiring a contractor to do work inside your house may be complicated given the social distancing guidance, this may be a great time to hire someone to do work on the outside of your home.
+This may be the perfect opportunity to provide a struggling business with much-needed work.
+While hiring a contractor to do work inside your house may be complicated given the social distancing guidance, this may be a great time to hire someone to do work outside of your home.
 (Suggested by Rice)